 Last time I came here was over a year ago, so I was worried that their quality had changed and was not like the delicious ramen that I fell in love with a couple of years ago.
 I ordered a shio ramen ($8.95), with a choice of lean and rich broth.

 Shio ramen is usually more creamier and rich than the other soup bases, which I love.
 It tasted as delicious and rich as I remembered it to be.
 The noodles were cooked perfectly, and the broth had a lovely and rich aroma to it.
 It was extremely flavourful, and came with beansprouts, green onions, and bamboo shoots which all tasted really fresh.

 The veggie toppings really added a nice crunch to a heavenly bowl of noodles.
 This is what a perfect bowl of ramen tastes and looks like.

-David picked the BBQ pork ramen, with shio broth and fatty pork.
+The boyfriend picked the BBQ pork ramen, with shio broth and fatty pork.
 I was relieved when he agreed and said that the ramen was as delicious as I described it.
 I have been waiting for that moment forever!!
 (Well, not forever… maybe just the past year).

 I also like how they gave you an hard boiled egg as well, in the previous two disappointing ramen places we went to (see below), they did not include it.

 The boyfriend’s little brother ordered the miso ramen with lean pork.
 He enjoyed the noodles as well, and had no complaints.
 He didn’t end up finishing his noodles since the portion was too big for him.
 Afterwards, he tried some of the boyfriend’s shio broth and liked it a lot more than the miso broth.
 I should also mention that the miso ramen is Kintaro’s specialty and recommendation on their menu.